Biofilo Panclasta: Last years

-Anarchist Thought
+Thought

 Biófilo Panclasta's ideas on anarchism were quite idiosyncratic.
 He oscillated between individualist anarchism and social anarchism, which can be seen in a series of letters he wrote from Barranquilla prison in 1910.
 At first, Biófilo presented himself as an extreme and radical individualist, echoing the ideas of his favorite philosopher, Nietzsche.
 Biófilo hated the herd:

 For Panclasta, the social struggle he carried out was not for others, but for himself, to feel alive.
 Fighting for others allowed him, he said, to unfold all his capacities for action, for love or hate.

 But Biófilo was just as capable of identifying with social anarchism.
 Biófilo's opinions on both currents of anarchism are of a piece with his overall way of thinking, that of someone who hated absolutes and extremes, who thought that people are neither completely social nor entirely individual.
 He tried to distance himself from any form of political militancy, even anarchist organizations.
 He wrote of a conversation with Kropotkin where he told him:

-Biófilo Panclasta's way of thinking shows that, more than a man of ideas, he was a man of action.
-Biófilo used the need that people have to free themselves from oppression to act from; for him, organizations are effective only in practice, not in a programmatic sense.
-They work based on human interests, which he called situational interests.